The next group of IMIM students will start their studies in October 2015.

-The deadline for application for IMIM’s next cycle is April 30, 2013.
-Selected applicants will be invited for phone/Skype/personal interviews.
+Application forms are available for download here.
+Selected applicants will then be invited for phone/Skype/personal interviews.
 The selection will be performed by IMIM’s International Board.

 The program is carried out by Berlin University for Professional Studies and fjum_forum journalism and media (Vienna) with the support of and in cooperation with further international media training institutes (Poynter Institute, St. Petersburg/USA; Universidad Miguel Hernández, Elche/Spain).
 All the institutes welcome and encourage applications from qualified students who meet the program’s admission requirements.